Question 130·Easy·Cross-Text Connections

 - “Public libraries have continually evolved.”

-- Lists many changing services: lecture series, story times, job help, digital lending
+- Lists many services beyond quiet book storage (lectures, story times, job-search help, digital lending)

 - Says “The constant is access to knowledge, not adherence to a single format or a uniformly silent environment.”

-- States “Quiet rooms remain important, but libraries should also support collaborative learning” with “coding clubs and 3D printers.”
+- Adds that “Quiet rooms remain important,” but libraries should also support collaborative learning (e.g., “coding clubs and 3D printers”).

-Match that response to the best answer choice
+Match that relationship to the best answer choice